- TREASURY BILL BENCHMARK LINKED LENDING RATE

 More About Treasury Bill linked Mortgage Loans

 Treasury Bill Benchmark linked Lending Rate (TBLR) is an external benchmark linked lending rate introduced by Citibank, N.A. with effect from 24th January 2018 for its mortgage loans.
-Should you avail this option, the interest rate on your mortgage loan will be linked to TBLR in place of the MCLR
+The interest rate on your mortgage loan will be linked to TBLR.

 Basis Reserve Bank of India recommendation, Financial Benchmarks India Pvt.
 Limited (FBIL) was jointly promoted by Fixed Income Money Market & Derivative Association of India (FIMMDA), Foreign Exchange Dealers’ Association of India (FEDAI) and Indian Banks’ Association (IBA).
 It was incorporated on 9th December, 2014 under the Companies Act 2013.
 It was recognized by Reserve bank of India as an independent Benchmark administrator on 2nd July, 2015.